Ezekiel-H/personal_site/content/presentation/Project_TARR/index.md

 **External**
 - Managing expectations and describing the product goals and risks clearly.

+### Getting buy in

+**So how?**,  how did we involve the rest of the company and ensured their buy in. **Trust**.
+Delivered, detailed, data backed trust.

-So how?
-Proposal doc, drafted then reviewed within fraud.
-Presented to payments and platform PMs.
+Completing a joint proposal document, then reviewed within fraud.
+Later presented to payments and platform PMs.
 Signed off and then road mapped.

-#### Getting buy in

-How you involved the rest of the company and ensured their buy in

-Ongoing relationships with each of the various teams

----
+Iterations and feedback added during this time:
+- Initial insight from operations allowed us to remove high risk and areas with low 3DS adoption or structural issues.
+- Developers able to produce a new fraud API call post 'decline' in MVP flow.
+  - With a new flow there wasn't enough to leverage ML so rules were the decided solution.
+- Limited vision over liability shifted flags due to payments delays.
+  - As a result the fraud mitigation would have to be found via anomaly analysis of segmentation growth. - 3RD party vendor negotiated to get feedback loop on false posties.
+- High risk limited tools but high potential the project was ready to launch in weekly iterative percentages.
+- Key ownership were assigned and formal communications defined.

 ## Roll out and delegation.

-Engaging in consensus the project built out a new flow for traffic, bespoke monitoring and mitigation.

-- Incremental
-Cycle review, early coms, contious updates.
-5% to 10%
+Rolling out the project it was a matter of connecting the various parts of the roadmap ensuring blockers were removed and the different stakeholders were kept informed.
+For example confirming with the payments strategy team on PSPs that supported 3DS, passing this to operations to define as a source of truth and create a

-then moving to a stakeholder as the senior analyst took over monitoring and implimentation and communication with the dev to update the flows.
+Then moving less hands on the senior analyst now solely accountable for continued monitoring, implementation of mitigation and communication with the development teams to progress the project from 5% to 100% roll out.

-Leveraging learnings into further work on vendor management and foundational work for other products.

 ## Unforeseen risks righting the ship

 4 - 6 weeks later.
 Early issues began to emerge.
-Metric xyz increased.
+The fraud rate was spiking.

+<iframe width="768" height="432" src="https://ezekiel.nz/Widgets/chart.html" frameBorder="0" scrolling="no" allowFullScreen></iframe>

 The analyst investigating the situation explained the issue.
 Fraud was being sent to 3DS yes.
 But it was sometimes enrolled while shopping passing the liability back to us.

-Metrics of fraud rate and traffic showed something was going very wrong.

-<iframe width="768" height="432" src="https://ezekiel.nz/Widgets/chart.html" frameBorder="0" scrolling="no" allowFullScreen></iframe>
-Graph here on
-- all data is dummy
+Assessing the situation:

-Short term scale back from 50% to 5% with specific behavioural pattern blocked
+- We had a short term fix with specific behavioral pattern blocked.
   - No operational ability to mitigate over time
+  - The product was no longer viable without the liability flag.
-- Payments track did not have this feature available and was likely a 6 week ask.
+- Payments track did not have this feature available and was unlikely in this quarter to be able to shift focus.

+Taking quick actions
+- Short term scale back from 50% to 5%.
 - Discussions quickly upward to send early signal that project might be killed.
-- Bridged discussion with our PSP on solution, able to buy off the shelf a a solution that can be implimented on the specific call.
+- Opened discussion with our PSP on solution, presented with option to buy off the shelf a a solution that can be implemented on the specific call.

 - Righting the ship